yuval-k/oci-registry-p2p/README.md

 A IPFS backed storage implementation for docker/OCI registry.
-This Project brings together cloud-native and peer-to-peer by enabling you
+This Project brings together cloud-native and peer-to-peer by enabling you pull images directly from IPFS in way that's supported by existing container tooling.
+In addition you can also push images and store them on IPFS (though these two modes work differently, see more below).
-# What is this?
-to have p2p registries - an ability to fetch remote images without being directly connected to the remote registry the image was pushed to.

 # What is this good for?

 P2P OCI registries give you the ability to pull container images from IPFS, without being directly connected to a different registry.

+This is achived by implementing two components (each can be used on its own):
+1. A storage driver.
+This allows you to use IPFS as a storage backend, and abstracts IPFS from the user of the registry.
+Two registries can share the same storage (as it is published on IPNS) and thus share content.
+1. A repository middleware.
+This allows you to access OCI layout images that are directly on IPFS using the registry.

+See below for demos and more detailed explanation.

 # Prerequisites: